 Step 1: Choose a Picture to Start With

-Before you start editing your YouTube channel art, you'll need to find a starting point.
+Before you start editing your YouTube banner, you'll need to find a starting point.
 You should choose something fairly large, like a photo you would use for your computer's desktop photo.
 It should also have a horizontal aspect ratio, since it will only be visible with a 16:9 aspect ratio or wider.
 Below are a few background ideas I pulled from the Pixabay plugin in Kapwing Studio.

-You can find your photos anywhere on the Internet (Facebook, Instagram, Twitter, Google Drive, etc.) since Kapwing lets you easily import pictures from almost any site.
-All you need to do is its link.
+You can find your photos anywhere on the Internet (Facebook, Instagram, Twitter, etc.) since Kapwing lets you easily import pictures from most sites.
+All you need is its link.
 If you're uploading photos from a computer, it's a good idea to have your file browser open, so you can click & drag your content into the Kapwing Studio.